Loading intel...

 See all units in the Snake River ZoneUnit 63A sits in the Snake River Elk Zone.
 The landscape is predominantly high desert/basin, requiring appropriate gear and preparation.

-Unit 63A has open seasons for Deer, Elk, Black Bear, Mountain Lion.
+Unit 63A has open seasons for Deer, Elk, Black Bear, Mountain Lion, Gray Wolf.
 Confirm season dates and weapon legality with Idaho Fish and Game before applying or buying tags.

 Unit 63A is approximately 18.8% public (mostly private).
 Map study and boundary awareness are essential to avoid trespass.